dmitry-rvn/Resume/Python & DS projects.md

 5. **Other**:
 - CLI-apps for data processing (extract - transform - save/load)
 - `FastAPI` service to trigger CLI-apps
-- task orchestration with `prefect orion`
+- workflow orchestration with `prefect orion`
 - bank balance sheet optimization (maximization of net interest income with respect to complex regulatory and business constraints)

 ---